Step 3: Talk with the other employer

 This person should work with any trade union or employee representatives when making the plan.
 It's a good idea for staff to be involved early on in the transfer process so they feel reassured when the transfer happens.
 Being transparent with plans and engaging with staff throughout the process will help keep positive relationships with staff.

-Employee liability information
+Give employee liability information (ELI)

 By law, the old employer must provide the new employer with specific information about the employees transferring.
 This is known as 'employee liability information' (ELI).